-In order for a union to represent employees, it must first file a petition with the Federal Labor Relations Authority.
+In order for a union to represent employees, it must first file a petition with the Federal Labor Relations Authority (the Authority or FLRA).
 That petition must establish:

-- That at least 30% of the employees in the proposed unit wish to be represented by the union as evidenced by their signatures.
+- A showing of interest (usually by a signed statement), by at least 30% of the employees in the proposed unit, that they wish to be represented by the union.

 - That the unit is appropriate.